Notice of FINRA Regional Committee Elections and Mailing of Ballots

 Candidate Nomination Process and Eligibility

-All candidates who submitted their names and met the qualifications set forth in Article VIII, Section 8.2 of the FINRA Regulation By-Laws were certified as candidates.
+All individuals who submitted their names and met the qualifications set forth in Article VIII, Section 8.2 of the FINRA Regulation By-Laws were certified as a candidate for their district’s election.

 Terms & Vacancies

-In this election, Regional Committees for the South and West Regions each have six vacancies, and the Midwest, North and New York Regions each have four vacancies to fill.
-The individuals filling the vacancies below will serve three-year terms starting on January 1, 2020, and expiring December 31, 2022.
+Regional Committees for the South and West Regions each have six vacancies, and the Midwest, North and New York Regions each have four vacancies to fill.
+Below is a list of the vacancies and which regions/districts are contested, uncontested or have no candidates.

 Midwest Region Committee – Four Vacancies: